Brain Tumor Treatment

 In the past two decades, researchers have developed new techniques of delivering radiation that target the brain tumor while protecting nearby healthy tissues.
 These treatments include brachytherapy, intensity-modulated radiation therapy (IMRT) and radiosurgery.

 Radiation therapy may be advised for tumors that are sensitive to this treatment.
 Conventional radiation therapy uses external beams of x-rays, gamma rays or protons aimed at the tumor to kill cancer cells and shrink brain tumors.
 The therapy is usually given over a period of several weeks.
-Whole brain radiation therapy is an option in the case of multiple tumors.
+Whole brain radiation therapy is an option in the case of multiple tumors or tumors that cannot be easily targeted with focal treatment.

 - Intensity-modulated radiation therapy (IMRT): an advanced mode of high-precision radiotherapy that utilizes computer-controlled x-ray accelerators to deliver precise radiation doses to a malignant tumor or specific areas within the tumor.
 The radiation dose is designed to conform to the three-dimensional (3-D) shape of the tumor by modulating—or controlling—the intensity of the radiation beam to focus a higher radiation dose to the tumor while minimizing radiation exposure to healthy cells.
 See the IMRT page (www.RadiologyInfo.org/en/info.cfm?pg=imrt) for more information.